Aarushi25Sharma/Nursd-assignment/README.md

 2, 5
 6, 2

-This question can be done by using the DFS approach in the graph.
-Firstly, we will make the adjacency list and then traverse the nodes one by one and mark them as visited.
-We can also bracktrack if we didnt find the destination node.
-By traversing the nodes we can add the nodes traverse in the list and can print the possilble paths.
+## Explaination
+In this question our first task is to find the zero degree nodes.
+For this we will take a bool list and will store all the value of u and mark then as false.
+In that list at the places og y we can mark them true.
+Here, we will come to know that all the false marked nodes are Zero degree.
+We will pass these all the false marked nodes through DFS by making the adjacency list.
+We will take the false marked nodes as the source and the leaf node as the destination.
+Traverse all the nodes using DFS and after reaching the destination can print the path.
+Similarly, by this we can print all the possible paths from zero in degree nodes.